Enhancement of plastic deformation in ultrasound-assisted cold spray of tungsten: a molecular dynamics study: Acoustoplastic softening mediated cold spray of Vanadium -Tungsten alloy

 Nanoindentation simulations can provide quantitative information on the coating's hardness and bonding strength.
 Due to the indenter's penetration into the coating, local atomic rearrangements occur beneath the indenter tip that lead to the nucleation of dislocations, which mediates plastic deformation \cite{dominguez2024atomistic, mes2024atomistic}.
-The coating of a hard material always exhibits higher resistance to indentation, resulting in increased indentation load and hardness.
-At the end, such hardness can be correlated with a denser dislocation structure and more stable interfacial bonding \cite{dominguez2024plastic}.
-To investigate whether the deposited layer of $V$-$W$ alloy discussed above shows mechanical properties different from the substrate material, $W$, we conducted nanoindentation simulation of the $W$ and $V$-$W$ coated $W$ substrate shown in \fref{fig:w_anneal} and \fref{fig:v_w_anneal}.
-The nanoindentation simulation samples have been prepared by cutting a few nanometers of coating from the top, leaving $2$nm of flat coating above the substrate.
+The coating of a hard material always exhibits higher resistance to indentation, which resists the nucleation of dislocations pop-out \cite{ohmura2021pop}.
+To investigate whether the heterogeneous deposited layer of the $V$-$W$ alloy discussed above exhibits mechanical properties different from homogeneous $W$ coating on substrate material, $W$, we conducted nanoindentation simulations of the $W$ and $V$-$W$-coated $W$ substrate.
+The nanoindentation simulation samples have been prepared by cutting a few nanometers of coating from the top, leaving $2$ nm of flat coating above the substrate.
 We used a $50.64\si{\angstrom}$ diameter spherical indenter with force constant, $K=10$ eV\si{\angstrom}$^{-3}$.
-Nanoindentation was initiated at $X_3=170\si{\angstrom}$ and advanced to a total penetration depth of $4$nm measured from the top surface in the $-X_3$ direction.
-Because the coating thickness is $2$nm, the initial $2$nm of displacement occurred entirely within the coating overlayer, after which the indenter continued a further $2$nm into the underlying $W$ substrate.
+Nanoindentation was initiated at $X_3=180\si{\angstrom}$ and advanced to a total penetration depth of $4$ nm measured from the top surface in the $-X_3$ direction.
 The force-depth diagrams for $W$ and equimolar $V$-$W$ coating are shown in \fref{fig:v_w_hard}.
-It can be observed that the force at $ 4$ nm depth for $W$ is approximately $12\%$ higher than that for the equimolar $V$-$W$ alloy.
-Moreover, during the loading, the equimolar $V$-$W$ alloy shows a smaller slope than the $W$ coating.
-This reconfirms the reduction in hardness of the equimolar $V$-$W$ alloy compared to pure $W$, as also reported by \citet{dominguez2024plastic}.
+The $V$-$W$ coating shows an immediate increase in force as the indenter is pushed downwards, whereas in pure $W$, the force starts increasing from zero after a time delay.
+Moreover, the slope for $W$ coating is approximately $20\%$ higher within the first $2$ nm depth than the equimolar $V$-$W$ alloy, thus reconfirming the reduction in hardness of the equimolar $V$-$W$ alloy compared to pure $W$, as also reported by \citet{dominguez2024plastic}.